 Employment Drug Tests and Alcohol Screening

-Some employers can be strict, especially if the job requires the employee to operate heavy machinery.
-In that case, they may demand employment drug tests that screen for more than five types of drugs.
+Some employers can be strict, most importantly if the job requires the employee to operate heavy machinery.
+Consequently, they may demand employment drug tests that screen for more than five types of drugs.
 A job that handles the safety of other people may also be required to take additional tests.

 Benefits of Employment Drug Test